 The purpose of this procedure is to perform access barring check for an access attempt associated with a given Access Category and one or more Access Identities upon request from upper layers according to TS 24.501 [95] or the RRC layer.

-BL UE or UE in CE in RRC_CONNECTED uses SystemInformationBlockType25, if broadcasted, acquired when entering RRC_CONNECTED.
+BL UE or UE in CE in RRC_CONNECTED uses SystemInformationBlockType25, if broadcasted, acquired when entering RRC_CONNECTED or acquired while T311 is running.

 Except for BL UE and UE in CE, after a handover resulting in change of PCell in RRC_CONNECTED the UE shall defer access barring checks until it has obtained valid UAC information (from SystemInformationBlockType25) from the target cell if the SystemInformationBlockType25 is broadcasted.
 For BL UE or UE in CE after a handover resulting in change of PCell, the UE shall consider systemInformationBlockType25 is not broadcast in the target cell until the UE leaves RRC_CONNECTED.

-In NB-IoT, in RRC_CONNECTED, the UE uses MasterInformationBlock-NB / MasterInformationBlock-TDD-NB and SystemInformationBlockType14-NB, if broadcasted, acquired when entering RRC_CONNECTED.
+In NB-IoT, in RRC_CONNECTED, the UE uses MasterInformationBlock-NB / MasterInformationBlock-TDD-NB and SystemInformationBlockType14-NB, if broadcasted, acquired when entering RRC_CONNECTED or acquired while T311 is running.